varuntulasi/A-Sentiment-Analysis-of-Big-Tech/README.md

-# Peer Review Instructions

-## A Sentiment Analysis of Big Tech
+# A Sentiment Analysis of Big Tech

-In this project, Serena, Varun and Amy did a sentiment analysis of Facebook, Microsoft, Apple and Amazon by collecting English and French language tweets and Chinese Weibo social media posts relating the #Apple, #Amazon, #Facebook and #Microsoft.
+Sentiment analysis of Facebook, Microsoft, Apple and Amazon by collecting English and French language tweets and Chinese Weibo social media posts relating the #Apple, #Amazon, #Facebook and #Microsoft.

 Before we give instructions on how to get this interface working, [here](https://www.dropbox.com/s/zithwyawy7kukfe/full_corpus_demo_2.mov?dl=0) is a quick **demo** on how to use the interface/corpus.